NickSzapiro-NOAA/ufs-weather-model/doc/UsersGuide/source/InputsOutputs.rst

 Static Datasets (i.e., *fix files*)
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 The static input files for global configurations are listed and described in :numref:`Table %s <MOM6_FixFiles>`.
+Note that not all files are required for all resolutions.

 .. _MOM6_FixFiles: